virylon/virylon/README.md

 ## Hi there 👋 I'm Ruilong Wei.

+💬 I am a PhD student at Institute of Mountain Hazards and Environment, Chinese Academy of Sciences.

 🌱 I received MA.Eng. degree of Earth exploration and information technology from Chengdu University of Technology in 2022.

 🔭 My research interest is Remote Sensing and Deep Learning.